spawnmarvel/todo-and-current/README.md

     - Do the bash tutorial w3s and make a good quick guide = 50%
     - Do make a proxy for the on premises 7.0.22, vmzabbix02proxy push/active vmzabbix02 =
     - Do proxy readme proxy and architecture saved in linux-and-azure/zabbix_monitoring_vms =
+    - Do send trapper data to proxy =
     - Do proxy with grafana plugin =
     - Do SNMP with zabbix
     - :white_square_button:Do Azure Ubuntu's update and upgrade always